Omran28/Teeth-Disease-Classification/README.md

 # Teeth Classification
 # Overview
-This repository contains a machine learning project focused on classifying dental images into different disease categories.
-The project utilizes convolutional neural networks (CNNs) to analyze and classify images of teeth based on various conditions.
+Classify dental images into disease categories using CNNs.
+The project leverages advanced machine learning techniques to analyze and accurately categorize various dental conditions.

 # Dataset
 The dataset used in this project is the "Teeth Dataset," which includes images categorized into the following disease classes:

-CaS (Caries)
+- CaS (Caries)
-CoS (Crown)
+- CoS (Crown)
-Gum (Gum Diseases)
+- Gum (Gum Diseases)
-MC (Mouth Cancers)
+- MC (Mouth Cancers)
-OC (Oral Cancers)
+- OC (Oral Cancers)
-OLP (Oral Lichen Planus)
+- OLP (Oral Lichen Planus)
-OT (Other Types)
+- OT (Other Types)
-The dataset is augmented to balance the number of images per category, with each class reaching 1000 images.

 # Features
 Data Augmentation: Techniques used to increase the dataset size and variability.